fluxninja/aperture/docs/content/concepts/scheduler.md

 :::

-The _Load Scheduler_ is a powerful tool designed to protect your services from overloads and prevent cascading failures.
+The _Load Scheduler_ is a powerful component designed to protect your services from overloads and prevent cascading failures.
 Its **primary goal is to limit** the number of concurrent requests to a service, ensuring that the service can handle the incoming workload.
 By defining workloads with different priorities and weights, the _Load Scheduler_ can prioritize certain requests over others, enabling graceful degradation of service during times of high traffic.

 As with other components of the Aperture platform, the _Load Scheduler_ is